 Human life is an unpredictable journey.
 We travel from successes to failures while we try to find our place in the world, and pursue our personal happiness.
 We certainly do not live in the world of equal opportunity, and some people have it easier to achieve greatness–at least in the eyes of general public.
 But what it actually means to achieve something?
 And should we be proud, or rather grateful for our luck, opportunities we had (and someone else lacked), for our destiny?

 How you answer this typical interview question actually tells a lot about your personality, and attitude to life.
 Let’s have a look at 7 sample answers first.
 Below the answers you will find some additional notes that should help you compose your own, genuine answer to this question.
+I also want to emphasize that people can ask you the same question in different ways, for example “What was your proudest moment?“, or “What is the professional achievement you’re most proud of?”
+The sample answers below should help you come up with a great answer to any of these variations.

 Sample answers to “What accomplishments are you most proud of?” interview question